RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/SystemBarsHelpers.md

 Appearance of the status bar can be changed using the `SetStatusBarAppearance()` extension method of a window.
 Appearance of the navigation bar can be changed using the `SetNavigationBarAppearance()` extension method of a window.
 Both methods take two parameters:

 - `color` - new background color of the bar
-- `lightElements` - if text and icons should be ligth or dark
+- `lightElements` - whether text and icons should be light or dark

 Output: